N.L. reports five new cases of COVID-19 - ntv.ca

 The investigation into the cluster of cases in the Central Health region is ongoing.
 As of now, there are 69 confirmed cases associated with the cluster, two probable cases associated with the cluster and one presumptive positive case associated with the cluster.
 The source of infection remains under investigation.

 The investigation into the cluster of cases in the Western Health region is ongoing.
-As of now, there are 29 confirmed cases associated with the cluster and there are two presumptive positive cases associated with the cluster.
+As of now, there are 30 confirmed cases associated with the cluster and there is one presumptive positive case associated with the cluster.
 The source of infection remains under investigation.

 The cases reported Thursday, May 20 and Friday, May 28 in the Central Health region remain under investigation.
-The cases reported Thursday, May 27, Thursday, June 3 and Friday, June 4 in the Western Health region remain under investigation.
+The cases reported Thursday, May 27, Thursday, June 3, Friday, June 4 and Saturday, June 5 in the Western Health region remain under investigation.

 COVID-19 vaccination clinics remain open in the Western Health and Central Health regions.
 If you are not symptomatic and you are not isolating for any reason, please proceed with your vaccination.
 If you are isolating, please contact Public Health in the region for vaccination advice.